Pierrafrom/Project-Card-Game/README.md

 - If you encounter this error :<br>
   ![error](img/data.PNG)<br>
   This message is the result of a wrongly formatted input data file.
 In case you need a sample data file, you can find one on our github project page <a href="https://github.com/Pierrafrom/Project-Card-Game/blob/main/cards_data.txt" target="_blank">cards_data.txt</a> on our project page.
 In case you want to add your own cards and data just keep in mind that the names of the cards cannot comport a space and that the minimum of cards in the file is 20 in order to run the game without bugs. <br>
 The input data file is a csv file .
 1st column holds Cards name, 2nd holds attack, 3rd holds Defence and last holds Magic.
-Their are no limit to value you can picck, but keep in mind you ll have more fun with values between 0-15.
+Their are no limit to value you can pick, but keep in mind you ll have more fun with values between 0-15.